freenas/freenas-docs/userguide/install.rst

    file.
 If the hash is correct, burn the CD again at a lower speed or write the file to a different USB stick.

-The installer will start automatically after a few seconds, or an option can be chosen by moving the highlight bar to it with the up and down arrow keys and pressing :kbd:`Enter`.
-After booting, the installer menu is displayed as shown in :numref:`Figure %s <installer_menu_fig>`.
+Once the installer has finished booting, the installer menu is displayed as shown in :numref:`Figure %s <installer_menu_fig>`.

 .. _installer_menu_fig: